-This native flora provides high-value breeding habitat for native birds, specifically the Northern New Zealand dotterel (Charidrius obscurus), variable oystercatcher (Haemantopus unicolor), red-billed gull (Larus scopulinus) and white-fronted tern (Sterna striata).
-Breeding success of birds (including New Zealand dotterel) has improved recently, which has been attributed to increased pest control on the spit by Maketū Ongatoro Wetland Society (MOWS) volunteers.
+The native flora of Maketu provides high-value breeding habitat for native birds, specifically the Northern New Zealand dotterel (Charidrius obscurus), variable oystercatcher (Haemantopus unicolor), red-billed gull (Larus scopulinus) and white-fronted tern (Sterna striata).
+Breeding success of birds such as the New Zealand dotterel has improved recently, which, combined with the presence of the rare Black-billed gulls nesting on the spit, is a sign that pest control by MOWS volunteers is having a positive effect.

 A wide variety of native and migrant birds also use the spit and associated mudflats for feeding and roosting, especially during the winter, including: bar-tailed godwits (Limosa lapponica), royal spoonbills (Platalea regia), wrybill (Anarhynchus frontalis) and the extremely rare and threatened fairy tern (Sterna nereis).